IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 Here, the `|` symbol creates a [type union](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types).
 In other words, the type is "an integer or undefined".
 (It can't just be an integer because prior to us initializing it with a value, it won't exist at all.)

-Once the interface is declared, we can cast the data to our interface in order to make retrieving the counters type safe:
+Once the interface is declared, we can use a type assertion to make retrieving the counters type safe:

 ```ts
 const data = entity.GetData() as FooData;